perlmaster/perlstuff/README.md

-headtail.pl - list the beginning and end of a file shuffle.pl - randomly shuffle the lines of text in a file squeeze.pl - squeeze multiple consecutive blank lines into 1 blank line
+headtail.pl - list the beginning and end of a file shuffle.pl - randomly shuffle the lines of text in a file squeeze.pl - squeeze multiple consecutive blank lines into 1 blank line show-db.pl - show a list of databases under a MySQL server show-tables.pl - show a list of tables under a MySQL database

 the other files in this repository are files that are "required" by the above named scripts